nktnet1/sync-request-curl/ROADMAP.md

 if they can be exposed with a buffered synchronous contract without pretending to provide the upstream stream-shaped callback objects.

+Request orchestration now follows the effective upstream Node.js layering for each redirect hop: redirect handling wraps cache lookup/storage, cache wraps retry, and retry wraps the native transport.
+Fresh cache hits therefore bypass retry callbacks, cacheable error responses are only stored after retries finish, and a failure on a later redirect hop retries that hop instead of replaying the redirect chain.
+The existing TypeScript overall-timeout budget across redirects is retained rather than copying `http-basic` timeout quirks.

+### Remaining strict Node.js parity findings

+These are observable differences found while comparing the local sources for `sync-request`, `then-request`, and, only where necessary, `http-basic`.
+They are not all necessarily desirable behaviours to copy.

+- [ ] Accept `null` request options at runtime and normalise them to `{}`, as `then-request` does.
+The current Valibot boundary rejects `null`.
+- [ ] Decide whether to match upstream payload precedence and generated-header behaviour. `then-request` resolves `form` before `json` before `body` and only adds generated payload headers when the caller did not provide them;
+      the current implementation resolves `json` before `body` before `form`, replaces generated `Content-Type`/`Content-Length`, and emits
+      `Content-Length: 0` for an otherwise empty request.
+- [ ] Remove `content-encoding` from the exposed response headers after transparent gzip/deflate decompression so the headers describe the body actually returned to callers.
+- [ ] Match Node's duplicate response-header folding where useful: preserve `set-cookie` as an array, join `cookie` with `; `, join ordinary repeated headers with `, `, and apply Node's singleton-header duplicate rules.

+Intentional difference: do not reproduce `then-request`'s early rejection of a `body` on GET, DELETE, or HEAD. `sync-request-curl` allows request payloads to be passed through to libcurl for those methods and will document that behaviour as a Node-only v5 difference.
+Likewise, do not copy upstream implementation quirks such as treating `retryDelay: 0` as the default delay, treating `maxRetries: 0` as the default retry count, or lower-level stream/callback APIs that do not map cleanly to a synchronous buffered interface.

 ## TypeDoc

 Keep `README.md` at the pre-v5 develop version until the public API and